AndreasVaering/Development-Projects/Keybird/README.md

+# Keybird Developement Documentation
-This is the documentation for the development of the electronics for the startup Keybird IVS.
+'This is the documentation for the development of the electronics for the startup Keybird IVS.
 Keybird has developed a lightweight acoustic 69 key piano, and now wants to implement MIDI recording and a series of other functions regarding manipulation and control of MIDI signals.

 ![alt text](https://www.worldpianonews.com/wp-content/uploads/2020/09/keybird-X1_FB2.jpg)